Emerson Health Care Foundation Inc

 - Nonprofit service providers

-- Health and community-based organizations
+- Health and community-based organisations

 - Community coalitions